bitacode/IMDb-Reviews-Multiple-Web-Scrape/README.md

 <br/>
 **--------------- PAY ATTENTION ---------------**
 <br/>
-This will only work if every url have same html sturcture, such as same class names, same id names etc.
+This will only work if every url have the same html sturcture, such as same class names, same id names etc.